Thunder Striker: Ride experience

 Thunder Striker features eight drops, seven camelback hills, a panoramic U-turn, and a diving spiral.
 The seven camelback hills represent each of Earnhardt's championships.
 From the first drop to the brake run, the camelback hills respectively measure 178 ft, 151 ft, 105 ft, 90 ft, 62 ft, 52 ft, and 48 ft tall.
 One cycle lasts about 3 minutes and 33 seconds.

 After departing from the station, the train heads straight to the chain lift hill.
 Once the train reaches the top of the 232 ft lift, it drops 211 ft at a 74-degree angle reaching speeds of up to 75 mph.
 Following the first drop, the train then goes over the first camelback hill before making a sharp right hand turn back to the ground followed by a left hand turn.
 After the turn, the train goes over the second camelback hill.
 Following the hill, the train enters a 121 ft hammerhead turn.
 The train then goes over a third camelback hill, immediately followed by another camelback hill.
 Next, the train makes a left hand turn into the mid-course brake run which slows the train down.
 After the train exits the brake run, it goes over the fifth camelback and makes a sharp right hand turn into an element known as a Diving Spiral.
 The train goes through two more camelback hills, then enters the final brake run which leads into the station.

 Characteristics

 Trains

 Thunder Striker operates with three open-air stadium style steel and fiberglass trains.
 Each train has eight cars that have four seats each for a total of 32 riders per train.
 Additionally, the trains were originally themed after Dale Earnhardt’s 1998 RCR No. 3 Chevrolet Monte Carlo.
 The train bodies are colored red and black, with gray seats.
-The trains' restraint system consists of T-shaped lap bars.
+The trains' restraint system consists of Bolliger & Mabillard’s Clamshell-style lap bars.